pratiksponde/AWS-Glue-Schema-EventBridge-Lambda/README.md

-# AWS Glue Schema EventBridge Lambda
+# How to Get Real-Time Notifications When AWS Glue Schema Registry Changes

 > Real-time notifications for AWS Glue Schema Registry changes using EventBridge and Lambda.